Owned, earned and paid media are the three pillars of a successful content marketing strategy.

 Earned media top tips

-Listen and respond — earned media is often the result of well executed and coordinated owned and paid media.
+Earned media is often the result of well executed and coordinated owned and paid media.
+When someone makes the effort to speak positively about your brand, make sure you respond and thank them.

 Leave positive LinkedIn endorsements for those you’ve collaborated with on projects and recommend or leave reviews on products/services you’ve used.
 People are more likely to return the favour if you’ve helped them.